(1) MID-14TH CENTURY….. – RANA SHRI ARJUNSINHJI GOHIL.

 v Increased the salaries of the army and police;

 v During the First World War, supplied many recruits.
 He gave Rupees two lakhs for mechanical ambulances, subscribed to many war charities, and took war loans amounting to Rupees eight lakhs.
-In the Second World War too, he placed the resources of the State at the disposal of the Empire, and presented two Spitfire fighter aircrafts named “Rajpipla”, “Windsor Lad” and “Embargo”, and a Hawker Hurricane night fighter “Rajpipla II”, all of which did good work for the Allied forces in France;
+In the Second World War too, he placed the resources of the State at the disposal of the Empire, and presented three Spitfire fighter aircrafts named “Rajpipla”, “Windsor Lad” and “Embargo”, and a Hawker Hurricane night fighter “Rajpipla II”, all of which did good work for the Allied forces;

 v Introduced town planning methods.
 Built a modern bazaar with a wide central avenue, town hall, public garden and guest house;

 v Promoted sports, which were made compulsory for students in Rajpipla State.
 The dhaba ground hosted several sports like cricket, football and hockey.
 Built a gymkhana, named Rajpipla Club which was inaugurated on 26th February 1917 by the Viceroy Lord Willingdon, with tennis and indoor badminton courts, facilities for table tennis, and a polo ground.
 Had his own family polo team comprising himself and three of his sons Yuvraj Rajendra Singhji, Maharaj Kumar Pramod Singhji and Maharaj Kumar Indrajeet Singhji.
 Was one of the most famous race horse owners in the world, being the only Indian owner ever to win the coveted English Epsom Derby, and earlier clinching the Indian Derby and Irish Derby.

 v Despite reduction in the level of taxation, State revenues had reached Rupees 36,00,000 when the State was merged with Bombay in 1948, as against Rupees 13,00,000 at the time of his accession in 1915;

 v Surprisingly, even though he was loyal to the British crown, he started a nationalist movement in the State in the 1940s, and was one of the first rulers to hand over his State to the forces of Indian democracy along with a sum of Rupees 28 lakhs that was lying in deposit in the State treasury.
 Signed the instrument of accession, 19th March 1948, and merged his State to the Dominion of India, 10th June 1948.
 The privy purse was Rs.3,97, 946 annually.